Rogers Communications reinstates ousted chair after court backs his bid to shakeup board - Up News Info

 “Much has been written about Rogers CEO Joe Natale and his future,” Edward Rogers said in a statement after Friday’s ruling.
 “Mr. Natale remains CEO and a director of Rogers Communications and has the Board’s support.”

-He added that the focus must now return to closing the Shaw deal, the company’s biggest M&A.
+He said the focus must now return to closing the Shaw deal, the company’s biggest M&A.

-In a short statement, Rogers Communications noted the court’s decision and accepted Edward Rogers as the chair.
-It also said Natale remained as CEO.
+In a short statement, Rogers Communications noted the court’s decision and accepted Edward Rogers as the chair, and said Natale remained as CEO.

 Advertisement